FollyMaddy/RetroPie-Share/00-scripts-00/backup/readme.md

 You can read about these configs and how they work, in this readme.

+# gamelist-add-7z-zip.sh

+A script that I used once to keep .7z/.zip add .zip/.7z game entry's to all gamelists from @DTEAM

 # The idea :

 We want to be able to generate all the scripts for all those systems that still have no @valerino script.